LNReader/lnreader-plugins/README.md

 2. Choose your language in [./plugins](./plugins)

-+ If your language doenst exist, please request us.
++ If your language doenst exist or you need some other packages, please request us.
 We will add it soon.

 3. Write your scripts